jigsawye/react-props-classnames/README.md

 **Easily transform component's props to classnames**

 - Good usage with `styled-components` when you want to control styles by props.
-- Transform your boolena and string props to className.
+- Transform your boolean and string props to className.
 - Customized classNames prefix.

 ## Install